JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Formatting

-    Lets-Plot supports formatting of values of numeric and date-time types.
-Complementary to the value formatting, a string template is also supported. :ref:`Learn more <formats>`.
+    Lets-Plot supports formatting of numeric and date-time values in tooltips, legends, on the axes and text geometry layer. :ref:`Learn more <formats>`.

     ---
     .. image:: /_static/images/icons/features/geospatial-visualization.png